security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

 # Part 3.
 Social Engineering Toolkit (SET) -- PowerShell Shellcode Injector

-<div class='alert alert-danger'><strong>Closed for maintenance!</strong> For unknown reasons, this exploit it not currently working (last tried October 2021).
-Skip this part.</div>

 PowerShell is a powerful scripting language built into the Windows operating system.
 In this section, you will generate an encoded PowerShell script and execute it on Windows which opens a Meterpreter session on attacker’s machine.